An Alternative Scaling for Roughness Transitions in Turbulent Flows: The Role of the Internal Boundary Layer: Details of the WMLES and Experiments

 With WMLES, we investigate the roughness transition at White Sands National Park (New Mexico, USA) where our domain captures the change from smooth salt flat to rough dune field (Fig.~\ref{fig:setup}a).
 This transition is expected to affect the friction velocity $u_\tau = \sqrt{\tau_w/\rho}$, where $\tau_w$ is the wall shear-stress and $\rho$ is the fluid density.
 Note that $u_\tau$ has different values upstream ($u_{\tau,1}$) and downstream ($u_{\tau,2}$) of the transition.
-The dune field topography is explicitly represented in the body-fitted LES calculation (Fig.~\ref{fig:setup}b); for more details, see~\cite{cooke2024mesoscale}.
+The dune field topography is explicitly represented in the body-fitted LES calculation (Fig.~\ref{fig:setup}b); for more details, see~\cite{cooke2024mesoscale,cooke2025evolution}.
 For all datasets, the streamwise, spanwise, and wall-normal coordinates are denoted $x$, $y$, and $z$ with time-averaged velocity components $\langle U\rangle$, $\langle V\rangle$, and $\langle W\rangle$, respectively.
 Figure~\ref{fig:setup}(c) shows the growth of the instantaneous Reynolds shear-stress $u'w'$, visualizing the evolution of the IBL downstream of the roughness transition.
-The simulation also captures the growing IBL (pink dashed-line), which appears to encapsulate this turbulent region, characterizing the influence of the IBL on the flow within.
+The simulation also captures the growing IBL (pink dashed-line), which appears to encapsulate this turbulent region, characterizing the influence of the IBL on the flow within. {To quantify its growth, we follow the method of Li21~\cite{li2021experimental}, which takes streamwise differences in turbulence intensity, using the following equation:}

+{Equation \ref{eqn:delta_ibl} describes the difference {between two locations (given by the $\Delta$ operator)} of the normalized value of $\langle u'u' \rangle$, which is a function of streamwise ($x$) and wall-normal ($z$) coordinates, divided by the normalized distance between log-spaced streamwise stations.
+The value of $\delta_i$ at the upstream streamwise station is determined as the wall-normal height in which this difference approaches zero.
+Here, $U_\infty$ is the freestream velocity.
+For our simulations we choose a threshold value of $10^{-4}$ to represent convergence toward zero in Equation~\ref{eqn:delta_ibl}.
+We fit a correlation of the form $\delta_i/z_0 = A_0(\hat{x}/z_0)^{b_0}$, where $A_0$ and $b_0$ are 0.29 and 0.71, respectively.}